Reservation of Education

 Despite this appalling situation in our society, we often hear about the need to do away with reservations.
 I understand where that is coming from.
 In a country like India, whatever laws you make, particularly those concerned with having certain privileges, they will be misused.
 That is the fact.
 But in the case of reservation for Dalits, we have to weigh between “use” and “misuse”.

-Underestimating the Problem
+Underestimating the Problem of Reservation in Education System

 This community, for millennia, has been discriminated against.
 If we do not bring them up with some privileges so that they reach the same level as the rest of us some day, it would be unfair.
 Those who underestimate the enormity of this problem should expose themselves to rural society and see how horribly discriminatory it can get.
 Dalits cannot enter your house from the main door; they cannot drink tea in the local tea shop; Dalit children cannot sit with non-Dalits...This is not acceptable for any human being!
 So, reservation is not a curse upon the country.
 This privilege of pedigree has to go.